N A O M I L O V E

 Before I was born, my father planted a rose bush for me outside our home.
-For me this gesture began to form my path to connecting with the plants.
-One of my first memories is walking around eating rose petals and honeysuckle flowers, I realize now that being with the plants as a young girl was how I survived.
+For me, this gesture began to form my path to connecting with the plants.
+One of my first memories was walking around eating rose petals and honeysuckle flowers, being with the plants as a young girl was how I survived.
 By the age of seven I had started playing with making rose water.
-Wow!
-It was so beautiful to put those petals in a bowl filled with water, and how quickly the water smelled of roses!
-Rose medicine is still one of my favorites, she is a medicine for the spiritual heart, the rose teaches us that we can be open and soft like her petals, yet have boundaries, as she has thorns.
+It was so beautiful to put those petals in a bowl filled with water, and how quickly the water smelled of roses.
+Rose is my beloved, my most cherished mother, teacher and guide.
+Rose medicine works with the spiritual heart, teaching us to be open and soft like her petals, yet have boundaries, thorns.

-At fifteen I had an adopted uncle that would take me to the book store and get me whatever books I wanted to read!
-So I began my personal study, reading books on Native American healing, herbal medicine and massage therapy.
+I had an adopted uncle that took me to the book store at age twelve, and said I could pic out any books I wanted, which then began my journey into studying herbal medicine, magic and spells, Native American healing and massage therapy.

-After returning to the United States I decided to move to Ashland Oregon and found myself apprenticing at the Herb Pharm, one of the country’s best botanical medicine companies.
+After returning to the United States I decided to move to Ashland, Oregon and found myself apprenticing at the Herb Pharm, one of the country’s best botanical medicine companies.
 It was an amazing experience to work on a medicinal herb farm and live in a community of like-minded people.
 In trade for working on the farm we had a lovely home to share and the chance to learn from the local healers and herbalists in the community.
-After the program was complete I worked and lived on another flower farm in the area before I decided to return to Boulder to attend school to become an herbalist.
+After the program was complete I worked and lived on another flower farm in the area before I decided to return to Boulder to attend school to go to herb school.

 While at herb school I also began my studies in Shamanic Healing first with Shamanic Healer and Astrologer Jyoti Wind.
 Studying astrology gave me a deeper understanding of the general blueprint we each come into the world with and how the plants and the cosmos affect our lives on a very intrinsic level.

-I also had the honor to apprentice with Earth Centered Shamanic Healer and Herbalist, Ann Drucker, which was an amazing personal healing journey.
-She is such a dynamic teacher and healer, and remains a huge inspiration for my work in the world.
-Learning about the unseen worlds, helping spirits and the spiritual uses for plants from an earth-centered, wise-woman, shamanic tradition helped me profoundly on many levels.
-This work taught me that we hold our emotions in the body, also how to be in right relationship with the Earth Mother, and with our helpers and guides.
-This work is still teaching me to this day, to work in the unseen realms, to trust my own inner wisdom, and how to listen beyond words, how to have and be in right relationship with everything, including myself.
-I am so blessed to have found such amazing women mentors and teachers, to help guide me on my sacred path.
+I also had the honor of apprenticing with Earth Centered Shamanic Healer and Herbalist, Ann Drucker for five years.
+Ann is such a dynamic teacher and healer, and remains a huge inspiration for my work in the world.
+Learning about the unseen worlds, helping spirits and the spiritual uses for plants from an earth-centered, wise-woman, shamanic tradition gave me insight and understanding of the world in a way that I always knew, but couldn’t speak to.
+Shamanism taught me about how we hold our emotions in our body, how to be in right relationship with the Earth Mother, and with our helpers and guides, how to travel to the unseen realms, how to support others through the process of soul retrieval, shamanic bodywork, extraction work and more.
+I am so blessed to have found Ann at such a young age, she is very dear to my heart.

 My intention, when I moved to Hawaii, was to attend a local massage school, but after attending for a month I realized it wasn’t a match for me and decided to seek a more personally resonant experience.
 I found an amazing woman to apprentice with, Shari Sunshine, internationally respected Master Bodyworker and Healer.
 She has created her own style of bodywork called Syntropy, a brilliant synthesis of all her years of hands on healing experience woven into an amazing, and gentle style of bodywork.
 As a part of my apprenticeship I went with Shari and a few other students to India.
 We spent months receiving intense transmission from His Holiness and we had the chance to sit with the Dalai Lama’s oracle, his medicine man, his teacher and also the Karmapa.
-It sounds romantic, and it was hard!
-So we rewarded ourselves by making our way to the warmth of Southern India to study, rest, and experience India’s famous Ayurvedic treatments.
+Next we made our way to the warmth of Southern India to study, rest, and experience Ayurvedic treatments.
 The last part of our five month journey led us to Bali, where Shari and I volunteered at Bumi Sehat clinic for a month assisting births and helping in any way that was needed.
 I truly loved being useful and learning from the amazing women there.

-When I returned to Maui in late 2005 I decided to learn Hawaiian style bodywork and had the chance to study with Hawaiian Kumu, Maka’ala Yates, this three week intensive was quite inspiring for me.
-Hawaiian Lomi Lomi is at the base of my hands on healing style.
-I love Hawaiian Healing because it, like Ayurveda, is not limited to just one part of life, but rather encompasses herbal medicine, martial arts, bone setting, and Ho’oponopono, which is the practice of right relationship with yourself, and the world, through forgiveness.
-This class helped deepen my relationship with the spirits and plant medicines of the islands.
-Ho’oponopono has profoundly influenced my own healing journey, and it’s something I have also woven into my work.
+When I returned to Maui in late 2005 I had the chance to study with Hawaiian Kumu, Maka’ala Yates, this three week Hawaiian Lomi Lomi intensive.
+This has become the foundation of how I touch people.
+This intensive program helped deepen my relationship with the spirits and plant medicines of the islands.
+It also gave my the transmission of Ho’oponopono, a forgiveness ritual which has profoundly influenced my own healing journey, and it’s something I have also woven into my work.

 While living on Maui I studied Somatic Movement.
 Similar to Syntropy, this technique combines Feldenkrais Method and Alexander Technique to support recalibration of the nervous system, brain and muscle connections through slow movements that work to bypass the sensory motor cortex of the brain, thus reestablishing functional calibration and functional movement of the muscles.
 This work has influenced my hands on healing and yoga teachings in a profound way and it’s a modality I weave into what I call embodied movement.